OriginSouth America, Mountains & Grasslands

-Popcorning is perhaps the most endearing guinea pig behavior (hopping around in the air).
-This is a sign of a happy excited guinea pig!
-It will leap around, kicking its feet up, often while vocalizing, just for the sheer joy of it.
+Popcorning is perhaps the most endearing guinea pig behavior and is a sign of a happy & excited guinea pig!
+When popcorning, your guinea pig will leap around, kicking its feet up, often while vocalizing, just for the sheer joy of it.

 Wash your hands with warm, soapy water before and after handling any animal.
 This habit will help to prevent the spread of germs, and help to prevent accidental bites by washing away smells that may entice them (like if you recently handled food or treats).